homerhanumat/tridentmoon/content/classes/index.md

 I'll accomodate people who are new to Aṣṭāṅga, but the aim will be to move people quickly into guided Primary Series.

 Book classes on the Sole Collective website.
-Currently the price for a drop-in class is $20.
+The price for a drop-in class is $20, and unlimited membership is $125 per month ($55 for the first month).